s9dizubi/snippets/README.md

 # snippets
-A collection of useful snippets from my daily work
+A collection of useful snippets.